Self Catering Accommodation in Kenmare, Co. Kerry, Ireland

 The charming picturesque town is a good example of one of Ireland's planned towns.
 It was founded in 1670 by Sir William Petty.
 His descendent William Petty-Fitzmaurice, 2nd Earl of Shelbourne and 1st Marquis of Lansdowne, commissioned the present design of the town which was completed in 1775.

 Exploring the area around Kenmare is an absolute pleasure with so many wonderful things to do.
-There are an endless number of places of historical interest to visit, with Kenmare being one of the Heritage Towns of Ireland
+There are an endless number of places of historical interest to visit including:

 - Kenmare Heritage Centre This centre provides an integral insight into the history of the town of Kenmare.
 The centre’s tours cover a wide range of historical themes from generations gone by.